-Figure 1: a) Correct orientation of ejector retainer clip b) Incorrect orientation of ejector retainer clip; orientation of folded edge will interfere with front face of chassis and prevent full seating of module.
+Figure 1: a) Correct orientation of ejector retainer clip on back of front panelb) Incorrect orientation of ejector retainer clip; orientation of folded edge will interfere with front face of chassis and prevent full seating of module.

-9. Connector Clamp Installation
+10. Connector Clamp Installation

 An aluminum clamp has been designed to fit over the 200-pin connector on the module backplane to prevent flexing of the connector and to relieve stress on the solder joints (see Figure 2).
-Earlier modules did not have this clamp installed when purchased; these modules will be retrofitted with clamps when they are returned to a correlator5.
+Earlier modules did not have this clamp installed when purchased; these modules will be retrofitted with clamps when they are returned to a correlator4.
 Later modules have these clamps installed when purchased.